Mrs. Ann Matthers Taylor

 In the spring of 2017 Ann enjoyed a three-month leave of absence in which she immersed herself in workshops and performance at Shakespeare’s Globe in London and at various theatres in Oxford, England.

-Ann lives with her husband, Tolly, and their daughters, Cara ’18 (now a freshman at George Mason University) and Margaret, in a house by Mein Hall.
+Ann lives with her husband, Tolly, and their daughters, Cara ’18 (now a student at George Mason University) and Margaret, in a house by Mein Hall.